BACK

 Midlands, Yorkshire and other areas of

-another in a peculiar way as we share together.
 May our Father be praised for this special

-work of the holy Spririt in our lives.
+work of the holy Spririt through dance.